-To learn more about the end to end transaction diagnostics experience visit the transaction diagnostics documentation.
+To learn more about end-to-end transaction diagnostics, see the transaction diagnostics documentation.

-Click on the exception row to see the details of the server-side exception that caused the synthetic availability test to fail.
-You can also get the debug snapshot for richer code level diagnostics.
+Select the exception row to see the details of the server-side exception that caused the synthetic availability test to fail.
+You can also get the debug snapshot for richer code-level diagnostics.

-In addition to the raw results, you can also view two key Availability metrics in Metrics Explorer:
+In addition to the raw results, you can view two key availability metrics in Metrics Explorer:

 - Test Duration: Average test duration across all test executions.

 - Use PowerShell scripts to set up an availability test automatically.